Home » Blog » Ketogenic Diet for Epilepsy

 Fasting vs Ketogenic Diet For Epilepsy

 The history of the Ketogenic Diet is a long one and begins with the use of fasting for epilepsy treatment.
 Fasting has been used to treat epilepsy for ages and was the precursor to the ketogenic diet.
 For example, Hippocrates, the great scholar once reported on a man with epileptic seizures who cured himself through fasting [1].
+And, fasting as a treatment for epilepsy is even mentioned in a biblical context.
+In the King James Bible, Mark relates a story of Jesus curing an epileptic boy, saying that “this kind of thing can come out by nothing but prayer and fasting [2]. “

 While fasting is effective, it is also a difficult, and unsustainable treatment for epilepsy.
 Luckily, the ketogenic diet was uncovered in the early 20th century as a viable alternative to fasting.
 The beauty of the ketogenic diet is that it enables the biochemical action of fasting to persist, but the patient would still be able to eat.
 In this way, the ketogenic diet continues to be used as a treatment for epilepsy.
 But it took a while before the medical community recognized the ketogenic diet as a viable alternative.